GFynbo/100DaysofCode/Round1.md

 Today was a sad, sad day.
 Patriots lost and the world is barely turning.
 However, I did add a simple nav bar in Node.
 ***
 *Meh progress, more tomorrow*

+## Day 60 - February 6th, 2018
+Today I learned a little more about javascript and added a todolist page on my Express and Node application.
+Doesn't do much right now, but I have big future plans!
+***
+*Good progress, more tomorrow*